 Yes!
-The City of Wetaskiwin requires businesses who are operating within city boundaries to have a business license.
-Licenses are to ensure our Land Use Bylaw is being adhered to, and to make sure that businesses are in compliance with zoning classification.
-Visit the Business License webpage or call 780.361.4400 for more information.
+The City of Wetaskiwin requires businesses who are operating within city boundaries to have a business licence.
+Licences are to ensure our Land Use Bylaw is being adhered to and to make sure that businesses are in compliance with zoning classification.
+Visit the Business Licence webpage or call 780.361.4400 for more information.

 Reach out to us!
 We have access to valuable market information and insight on operating a business in Wetaskiwin.
-Please call Candace Coughlan at 780.361.4406 or visit the Invest Wetaskiwin website at http://www.wetaskiwin.ca/806/Starting-a-Business to find out more.
+Please call Raelene Coffey at 780.361.4420 or visit the Invest Wetaskiwin website at wetaskiwin.ca/806/Starting-a-Business to find out more.